mrdotan/apicv10/instructions/Lab4/index.md

 **APIC Dev Jam Lab 4 - Use Lifecycle Controls to Version your API**

-In the previous lab, you created a new version of the inventory API which is secured with an OAuth 2.0 provider.
+In the previous lab, you created a new version of the HotelReview API which is secured with an OAuth 2.0 provider.
 At this stage, however, the changes are still in draft mode.
 In order for the changes to take effect, you must publish the APIs to the developer portal and make them available for the API Consumers.
-Recall though that the inventory 1.0.0 version is already running and has active subscribers.
+Recall though that the HotelReview 1.0.0 version is already running and has active subscribers.

 API lifecycle management capabilities is an essential part of the API